rquintero22/adminpro/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.1.

-## Development server
+## Servidor de desarrollo

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Ejecutar `ng serve` para abrir la aplicación en modo desarrollador.
+Navegar a la dirección `http://localhost:4200/`.
+La aplicación se recargará automaticamente si existen cambions en los archivos fuentes.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build
+## Compilación

-Run `ng build` to build the project.
+Ejecutar `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests